PostHog/posthog.com/contents/blog/the-posthog-array-1-26-0.md

 Continuing on the libraries theme, a much-requested feature is now live for `posthog-js`: retries!

-Requests that fail because of, for example, the client's network connection, or PostHog being down will now be retried up to 10 times within an hour, making sure you miss as few events as possible.
+Requests that fail because of for example, the client's network connection, will now be retried up to 10 times within an hour, making sure you miss as few events as possible.
 So if your user's internet goes down and comes back up, you'll still receive the events that happened when they were offline.

 Also, Neil fixed a bug that sent requests to a wrong endpoint (with no impact on tracking).
 You can read about how Neil solved this issue on his [blog](https://neilkakkar.com/debugging-open-source.html).